geoff-project/coi/docs/guide/cancellation.rst

         ...

-If you are writing a **host application** (i.e. something that runs other people's optimization problems), you will usually want to create a `~cernml.coi.cancellation.TokenSource` and pass its token to the optimization problem if it is cancellable:
+If you are writing a **host application** (i.e. something that runs other people's optimization problems), you will usually want to create a `TokenSource` and pass its token to the optimization problem if it is
+cancellable:

 .. code-block:: python
     :linenos: